Norman White

-Norman White (born January 7, 1938, San Antonio Texas) is a Canadian new media artist considered to be a pioneer in the use of electronic technology and robotics in art.
+Norman White (born January 7, 1938, in San Antonio Texas) is a Canadian new media artist considered to be a pioneer in the use of electronic technology and robotics in art.

 Life

 White was born in San Antonio Texas in 1938.
 He grew up in and around Boston, Massachusetts, and obtained his B.A. in Biology from Harvard University in 1959.
 Originally planning to become a fisheries biologist, White changed his mind and decided to travel to places like New York City, San Francisco, London, and the Middle East during the 1960s.